 The fields containing natural gas with a nitrogen content over 90%, called as „high nitrogenous natural gas” (HNNG), are discussed in a separate section.

-In the Carpathians, the natural gas occurs in self-contained fields or as an accompanying element in crude oil or condensate fields related to plays in the Cretaceous and Paleogene formations.
+In the Carpathians, the natural gas occurs in self-contained fields or as an accompanying element in crude oil or condensate fields related mainly to the Cretaceous and Paleogene formations.
 The gas is characterized by a high content of methane (usually over 85%) whereas an average content of nitrogen is a few percent.

 Table 1 shows exploitable resources of natural gas exploited from the gas fields, crude oil and condensate fields, taking into account the degree of their exploration and the state of development.
 The data given in the table refer to the resources of natural gas of various methane content and are not converted to those of high methane gas (high methane gas = extracted reserves x combustion heat of real gas / combustion heat of high methane gas, that is about 34 MJ/m3).

-The exploitable resources of exploited fields were estimated at 90.26 billion m3, which accounts for 62.6% of the total amount of the exploitable resources.
+The exploitable resources of exploited fields were estimated at 98.11 billion m3, which accounts for 67.5% of the total amount of the exploitable resources.

-In 2019, the economic resources of natural gas fields were equal 74.95 billion m3.
+In 2021, the economic resources of natural gas fields were equal 72.81 billion m3.

-In 2019, the domestic output of natural gas from the fields with documented gas resources (Table 2) was equal 4,976.46 million m3, being by 50.45 million m3 bigger than in 2018.
+In 2021, the domestic output of natural gas from the fields with documented gas resources (Table 2) was equal 4,862.60 million m3, being only by 71.38 million m3 lower than in 2020.

-The figure below shows changes in domestic exploitable anticipated economic resources and production of natural gas in Poland in the years 1989-2019.
+The figure below shows changes in domestic exploitable anticipated economic resources and production of natural gas in Poland in the years 1989-2021.

 The list of natural gas fields with their resources, the output and the state of development is presented in Table 3.
 The fields which have been abandoned due to the exploitable resources depletion have anticipated economic or anticipated sub-economic resources documented.

-Prepared by: Dariusz Brzeziński, Martyna Czapigo-Czapla
+Prepared by: Martyna Czapigo-Czapla, Dariusz Brzeziński

-* Feldman-Olszewska A., Kiersnowski H., Peryt T., Pacześna J., Laskowicz R., Janas M., Głuszyński A., Waśkiewicz K., 2020 - Ropa naftowa (crude oil), gaz ziemny (natural gas), kondensat ropno-gazowy (condensate).
-In: Bilans perspektywicznych zasobów kopalin Polski wg stanu na 31.12.2018 r. (eds.
+* Feldman-Olszewska A., Kiersnowski H., Peryt T., Pacześna J., Laskowicz R., Janas M., Głuszyński A., Waśkiewicz K., 2020 - "Ropa naftowa (crude oil), gaz ziemny (natural gas), kondensat ropno-gazowy (condensate)".
+In: "Bilans perspektywicznych zasobów kopalin Polski wg stanu na 31.12.2018 r." (eds.
 Szamałek K., Szuflicki M., Mizerski W.): 49-69.
-PIG-PIB, Warszawa.
+PIG-PIB, Warszawa [in Polish].

-** Wójcicki A., Kiersnowski H., Podhalańska T., Janas M., Głuszyński A., Pacześna J., Adamczak-Biały T., 2020 - Gaz i ropa z łupków (shale gas, shale oil), gaz zamknięty (tight gas).
-In: Bilans perspektywicznych zasobów kopalin Polski wg stanu na 31.12.2018 r. (eds.
+** Wójcicki A., Kiersnowski H., Podhalańska T., Janas M., Głuszyński A., Pacześna J., Adamczak-Biały T., 2020 - "Gaz i ropa z łupków (shale gas, shale oil), gaz zamknięty (tight gas)".
+In: "Bilans perspektywicznych zasobów kopalin Polski wg stanu na 31.12.2018 r." (eds.
 Szamałek K., Szuflicki M., Mizerski W.): 70-83.
-PIG-PIB, Warszawa.
+PIG-PIB, Warszawa [in Polish].